Porcelain Black: 2009–2014: Mannequin Factory

 Black appeared on Oxygen's Best Ink, where the working title of her debut album was said to be Mannequin Factory.
 Challengers on the show were tasked with creating cover art for the album in a style that Porcelain Black termed "stripper couture".
 The album has experienced numerous setbacks and rescheduled releases, and has not yet been released.
 Initially, RedOne was said to have produced and co-written all but one of the tracks with her.
 However, Black later recorded songs with other producers after the album's release date was pushed back.
 She made her television debut on the Late Show with David Letterman on July 21, 2011.
 After "This is What Rock and Roll Looks Like", "Naughty Naughty", the second single from her album, was released at the end of 2011.
 "This Is What Rock n' Roll Looks Like" was a modest hit on Billboard's Dance Club chart while the second single peaked at number 6 on the chart.
 Black featured in the song "DNA" for rapper Rye Rye's debut album, Go!
 Pop!
 Bang!.
-At some point succeeding the release of her singles, 2102 Records became an imprint of Capitol Records when Universal Republic went under, further delaying the release of any new material by the industrial songstress.
+At some point succeeding the release of her singles, 2102 Records became an imprint of Capitol Records when Universal Republic went under, further delaying the release of any new material by the industrial singer.

-During the summer of 2013, Porcelain Black performed a private gig in West Hollywood, featuring all new material.
+During the summer of 2013, Porcelain Black performed a private gig in West Hollywood, featuring all-new material.
 Of the songs performed, "Rich Boi" and "Mama Forgive Me" received critical commentary.
 Several months later, 2101 Records released five songs in five weeks, following August 8, 2013.
 "Mama Forgive Me" was the first released.
-Her long anticipated debut album was expected to be released after the five-week promotional period, with two brand new singles preceding it.
+Her long-anticipated debut album was expected to be released after the five-week promotional period, with two brand new singles preceding it.
 After "Mama Forgive Me", Porcelain performed three new songs: "Pretty Little Psycho", "Rich Boi", and "One Woman Army".
 Popjustice hosted the songs "Rich Boi" and "One Woman Army" as their weekly Big Songs.
 Peaking at number 14 on the French Singles Chart, "One Woman Army" crowned the iTunes chart after she performed the song on the radio station NRJ and at the Fête de la Musique on the French channel France 2 on June 21, 2014, becoming her first number-one hit.

-Later that year, Black announced through French radio station Skyrock that the album had no confirmed title, revealing she had considered the names Black Rainbow and Mannequin Factory, but that those titles might not make it to the album as she had recorded more songs.
+Later in 2013, Black announced through French radio station Skyrock that the album had no confirmed title, revealing she had considered the names Black Rainbow and Mannequin Factory, but that those titles might not make it to the album as she had recorded more songs.